Broadway Student Housing

 Developer James Wong wanted to build a livable, leading-edge building on what is now a parking lot.
 The 23-story building houses a Hyatt Place hotel on the first 11 floors, topped by 12 floors of housing and amenity space.
 A green roof will be part of the team’s strategy for stormwater retention.
 Pearl District residents will benefit from a new spot to enjoy coffee, wine, or a bite to eat…either in a new café or on the sidewalk under the new tree canopy.
 The building will offer hotel conveniences to tenants and fit in seamlessly with the surrounding neighborhood.
 This new building will be designed to fit the way people live, work, and play.
 Otak was chosen to lead the Hyatt Place design because of the team’s multidisciplinary approach and visionary philosophy focused on next-generation communities.

 The city of Vancouver, Washington had made it a priority to begin taking full advantage of its location on the Columbia River.
-Enter the boutique-style Hotel Indigo, a 138-room high-rise hotel as part of Kirkland Tower with sweeping views of the river and surrounding downtown environment.
+Enter the boutique-style Hotel Indigo, a 138-room high-rise hotel withing its broader tower with sweeping views of the river and surrounding downtown environment.

 Adding Mixed Use Development to a Prime Location